SkyReal/SkrExtensionScripts/README.md

 # Content details
 * `scripts\Get-Variables.ps1`: This script is used to retrieve all variables from the `Variables.json` file and edit relative path to full path.
 * `scripts\Setup-Repository.ps1`: This script will setup all repository by calling all setup scripts
 * `scripts\Setup-SkyRealPlugins.ps1`: This script will download latest SkyRealVR plugins from URL contained into `Variables.json`.
 There is an automatic fallback to URL if local directory not found.
+Use -CustomRessourcePluginsPath=[YourTargetPath] argument to use your own SkrPlugins source folder.
 * `scripts\Setup-SymLinks.ps1`: This script will create automatically symlink from downloaded plugins to playground project plugins directory.
 * `scripts\Build-Repository`: This script will build all repository by calling all build scripts
 * `scripts\Build-UEExtension.ps1`: This script will call Unreal editor to cook project and copy result into output directory.
 * `scripts\Build-Installer.ps1`: This script will call NSIS to create installer based on plugins cook data.
+* `scripts\CreateUpdateAllManifests.ps1`: This script will initialize manifests for use in the marketplace.
 * `installers\Common`: This directory is used for NSIS dependencies
 * `installers\src\*.nsh`: NSIS scripts files for installer
 * `installers\src\Assets\favicon.ico`: The icon of the installer